kwizzad/kwizzad-ios/README.md

 $ gem install cocoapods
 ```

-> CocoaPods 1.1.0+ is required to build Alamofire 4.0.0+.

 To integrate KwizzadSDK into your Xcode project using CocoaPods, specify it in your `Podfile`:

 ```ruby